techgrounds/techgrounds-anj-dtmr/000_cloud_project/tijd_logs/05junlog.md

 1. Asking better questions

 - [ ] How to start this project technically?
+How do I start my IaC Azure Bicep app project?

 2. No clue how to start it.
 Especially that it was written in Dutch, but I start with noting down the words, that are not familiar, translate it, read the sentence again, then decide if it's important for the project or not.